No matter how you celebrate (or don’t), it’s still possible to make greener choices and reduce your waste!

 by Zamurivoc Brothers from Noun Project

-Jack O’ Lanterns are an iconic part of halloween, but sometimes we forget that pumpkins are also food!
+Jack O’ Lanterns are an iconic part of Halloween, but sometimes we forget that pumpkins are also food!
 If you’re carving your pumpkin, save the seeds for a roasted pumpkin-seed snack.
 Once it’s slumping on your porch, it’s time to compost it in your backyard compost pile (or find a friend who will take it for you).
 It will break down faster if you can chop it up a bit first.

 Unfortunately, carved pumpkins are quickly no longer safe to eat (after only two hours!), so we don’t recommend eating your porch pumpkin…unless you decided to leave it uncarved!
 Intact pumpkins may not be as sweet and the small “pie” pumpkins, but they are still tasty.
 Getty Stewart shares how to make homemade pumpkin purée on her blog here.